-Hollis Skaife’s research addresses international financial reporting issues and corporate governance, including the role of internal control and auditing in the development of high quality financial information.
-She serves as a consultant on these topics.
+Research Expertise: International financial reporting issues and corporate governance, including the role of internal control and auditing in the development of high quality financial information.

-Skaife serves on multiple editorial boards and frequently chairs committees of national professional organizations, serves on international research panels, and often leads research consortiums for Ph.D. students and new faculty.
-Holly served on the International Financial Reporting Standards Advisory Council from 2009 to 2011.
+Skaife serves on multiple editorial boards and frequently chairs committees of national professional organizations, serves on international research panels, and often leads research consortia for Ph.D. students and new faculty.
+She served on the International Financial Reporting Standards (IFRS) Advisory Council from 2009 to 2011.

-Skaife will chair the 2017 Ernst and Young (EY) Foundation and American Accounting Association New Faculty Consortium, a national conference of more than 150 new and experienced accounting faculty from around the world who share best practices in teaching, research and service, and the Financial Reporting Standards Committee that is charged with writing comment letters on exposure drafts issued by the Financial Accounting Standards Board.
+Skaife has chaired several standing committees of the American Accounting Association, including the New Faculty Consortium, a national conference of more than 150 new and experienced accounting faculty from around the world who share best practices in teaching, research and service, and the Financial Reporting Standards Committee that is charged with writing comment letters on exposure drafts issued by the Financial Accounting Standards Board.
 She also served as the chair of the Public Service Committee at UC Davis for 2016-17 and 2017-18.